evanwill/workshop-template-b/content/3-lesson.md

 nav: Content
 topics: Content; Markdown; Includes
 description: >
-    This text is a 'section description'.
-Directly below this is an example section video embed.
+    This text is a "section description".
+Below is "section topics", followed by an example section video embed.
 This page details how to write content pages and add interest with includes.
 youtubeid: moJgWrD6dwg
 ---